-No, we are living in an illusion that we share so much information on social media and we still are secure and have a private life.
-Do we actually bother that before even signing the Terms and Condition agreement on any social media platform we don’t even care to read the Agreement.
+No, we are living in an illusion that we share so much information on social media, and we still are securing and have a private life.
+Do we actually bother that before even signing the Terms and Condition agreement on any social media platform, we don’t even care to read the Agreement.
 Some of us are so obsessed of showing off our life that we even share posts like:

 “At NH-8 enjoying rain with family”

 Seriously?
 What is the need to tell everyone that you are out with your family on NH-8.
 You are actually sending a direct invite to all the thieves out there, that we are not home, please do whatever you want.